 Management's present practices with regard to allowances for leave because of family deaths will be continued during the term of this MOU.
-Such practices of allowances for leave because of family deaths shall be in accordance with Section 4.127.1(a) - (d) of the LAAC which provides for a maximum of three working days for each occurrence of a death in the employee's immediate family.
+Such practices of allowances for leave because of family deaths shall be in accordance with Section 4.127.1(a) - (d) of the

+LAAC which provides for a maximum of three working days for each occurrence of a death in the employee's immediate family.

-For the purpose of this Article, the definition of an immediate family member, as defined in Section 4.127.1 of the LAAC, shall include the father, father-in-law, mother, mother-in-law, brother, sister, spouse, child, grandparents, grandchildren, step-parents, step-children, great-grandparents, great-grandchildren, foster parents, foster children, a domestic partner, any relative who resided in the employee's household, a household member (any person residing in the immediate household of the employee at the time of death), and the following relatives of an employee's domestic partner: child, grandchild, mother, father.
+For the purpose of this Article, the definition of an immediate family member, as defined in Section 4.127.1 of the LAAC, shall include the father, father-in-law, mother, mother-inlaw, brother, sister, spouse, child, grandparents, grandchildren, step-parents, stepchildren, great-grandparents, great-grandchildren, foster parents, foster children, a domestic partner, any relative who resided in the employee's household, a household member (any person residing in the immediate household of the employee at the time of death), and the following relatives of an employee's domestic partner: child, grandchild, mother, father.
 For purposes of this Article, simultaneous, multiple family deaths will be considered as one occurrence.
 Any employee claiming a domestic partner for purposes of this Article shall have an approved City Affidavit of Domestic Partnership form or a registered State of California Declaration of Domestic Partnership form on file in the Employee Benefits Office, Personnel Department, which identifies that individual as the employee's domestic partner.

-In addition to the bereavement leave granted under this Article, upon the approval of the appointing authority, any employee who has accrued unused sick leave at full pay, shall be allowed sick leave with full pay not to exceed two working days per occurrence for the purpose of bereavement leave if it is necessary for the employee to travel a minimum of 1500 miles one way, as determined by the Automobile Association of American (AAA).
+In addition to the bereavement leave granted under this Article, any employee who has accrued unused sick leave, vacation, personal leave, or compensatory time off, shall be allowed to use such leave, or unpaid leave, not to exceed two working days per occurrence for the purpose of bereavement leave.

-Employees requesting the use of sick leave under this provision shall furnish satisfactory proof to the appointing authority of the distance traveled.
 Use of sick leave hours for bereavement leave shall not be counted as sick leave in any department Sick Leave Use Monitoring Program.